Italian-Herb Party Mix

-There is nothing better than starting off a party with a salty and crunchy mix, especially one with an Italian herb flavor.
-While we have enjoyed the regular chex mix recipe for years, this one is a little more adult-like and perfect for cocktail hour or the big-game.
+There is nothing better than starting off a party with a salty and crunchy snack mix, especially one with an Italian herb flavor.
+While I have enjoyed the regular Chex mix recipe for years, this party mix is a little more adult-like and perfect for cocktail hour or game day.

-By making it yourself you can choose what kinds of nuts you like as well as pretzels.
+By making this savory snack yourself, you can choose what kinds of nuts you like as well as pretzels.
 The fresh herbs also flavor this nicely along with the Parmesan cheese.

-Since this can be prepped ahead you will have time to take care of other things.
-Enjoy it!
-We did.
+Since this can be prepped ahead, you will have time to take care of other things for your gathering..

 Preheat oven to 250o F. Mix cereal, pretzels and nuts for the party mix in a large bowl; set aside.